 16. Your Approach Isn’t Sustainable

-One of the biggest reasons people struggle with weight loss is that they’re following a plan they can’t realistically maintain.
+One of the biggest reasons people struggle with weight loss is that they follow a plan they can’t realistically maintain.

 Extreme calorie restriction, eliminating entire food groups, skipping meals, or relying on willpower alone can make a weight loss plan difficult to sustain.
-Even if these approaches produce short-term results, many people find them challenging to maintain over the long term.
+Although these approaches may produce short-term results, they’re often hard to maintain over time.

-When a plan feels overly restrictive or difficult to maintain, people are more likely to abandon it and return to previous habits.
-Repeating this cycle can lead to periods of weight loss followed by weight regain, making long-term progress more challenging.
+When a plan feels overly restrictive, people are more likely to abandon it and return to previous habits.
+This cycle of losing and regaining weight can make long-term progress more difficult.

 What You Can Do